openSUSE/suse-vscode-doc/extensions/vale-styleguide/README.md

 1. Download the `vale` binary from [github.com/errata-ai/vale/releases](https://github.com/errata-ai/vale/releases), unpack it and copy to a directory in your `$PATH`.
-2. Install the `vale-vscode` VSCode extension from the VSCode market place
+2. Install the `vale-vscode` VSCode extension from the VSCode market place, for example:
     ```
     code --install-extension ChrisChinchilla.vale-vscode
     ```
-3. Install this openSUSE.suse-vale-styleguide extension from the VSCode market place
+3. Install this openSUSE.suse-vale-styleguide extension from the VSCode market place, for example:
     ```
     code --install-extension openSUSE.suse-vale-styleguide
     ```